-Do you want the chance to earn a contract directly with a publishing editor or with literary agent who will represent you to publishers?
+Do you want the chance to earn a contract directly with a publishing editor or with a literary agent who will represent you to publishers?
 Do you want an editor or agent to tell you what you’re doing wrong and doing right in your manuscript, synopsis, and query letter?
 Would you like to discuss your writing project with an editor or agent to see if there’s any interest in the marketplace?
 If you answer, “Yes,” to any or all of these questions, then the Atlanta Writers Club has a conference designed for you:

 On Friday-Saturday, May 9-10, 2014 the Atlanta Writers Club will present its tenth Atlanta Writers Conference.
 The goal of this conference is to give you access to ten top publishing editors and literary agents–never any repeats from previous conferences; always an all-new lineup–and to educate you with a workshop and talks by experienced authors.
 The editors and agents will respond to your pitch; critique the manuscript sample, query, and synopsis you submit in advance; critique your query letter during a Friday practice session so you can improve your work for Saturday; and educate you about the current environment of the publishing industry and the changing roles of editors, agents, and their clients.